 Coach and business class passengers may purchase food from the cafe car or bring food and beverages onboard.
 While coach and business class passengers can get alcohol on board, they cannot consume their stash, but the cafe car sells alcohol.

 Currently, dining cars are not open to coach or business class passengers.

 - All the scheduled meals in the dining car or Sleeper Lounge come with your room price

-- Your first alcoholic beverage comes with your first meal with flex dining
+- Your first alcoholic beverage comes with dinner

 - Tips are appreciated

-- Car attendance can bring the food to your room
+- Your car attendance can bring the food to your room.